EdDataScienceEES/tutorial-rayrr13/docs/index.md

 nmds.scores <- as.data.frame(scores(inv.NMDS)$sites) # for newest version of vegan package
 ~~~

 We will now add all of the underlying environmental data into this new NMDS dataframe.
-This will be useful if we want to group communities base on different criteria in future analysis.
+This will be useful if we want to group communities base on different criteria in future analyses.
 We will also change our grouping variable of interest (distance) to a factor to make sure code runs smoothly when creating ellipses for communities at different distances.
 ~~~r
 nmds.scores <- nmds.scores %>%
   mutate(Site = as.factor(inverts$Site), Path.Type = as.factor(inverts$Path.Type),